OpenLMLab/LEval/README.md

 This work is done by Fudan University and The University of Hong Kong.
 Primary contributors: Chenxin An, Shansan Gong, Ming Zhong, Mukai Li, Jun Zhang, Lingpeng Kong, and Xipeng Qiu.

+We also thank the following people for their valuable suggestions and contributions: Siyu Ren, Zhiyong Wu,  Qinyuan Cheng, Bo Wang

 **We sincerely appreciate the assistance provided by the following works for L-Eval**:
 - We download the videos to form the long documents from [Coursera website](https://www.coursera.org/)
 - we extract 100 math problems from  [GSM8k](https://github.com/openai/grade-school-math) and we use 8 long examples from [{chain-of-thought-hub](https://github.com/FranxYao/chain-of-thought-hub/blob/main/gsm8k/lib_prompt/prompt_hardest.txt)